mdeff/paper-cryoem-orientation-recovery/reviews.md

 Thank you for your time and thoughtful comments.

 We do think the paper is suitable for publication at NeurIPS.
 The novelty of our work lies in the tackling of a specific and important problem in computational biology with an innovative combination of (indeed existing) ML techniques; we believe this could open the door to new developments in ML for cryo-EM.
-Regarding the "contrivance for the application domain": The call for papers states that "NeurIPS 2021 is an interdisciplinary conference that brings together researchers in machine learning, [...], **computational biology**, and other fields" and specifically lists "Applications (e.g., speech processing, **computational biology**, computer vision, NLP)" as a topic of interest.
+Regarding the "contrivance for the application domain": The call for papers states that "NeurIPS 2021 is an interdisciplinary conference that brings together researchers in machine learning, [...], *computational biology*, and other fields" and specifically lists "Applications (e.g., speech processing, *computational biology*, computer vision, NLP)" as a topic of interest.
 Cryo-EM is one of the leading problems in computational biology nowadays, and its complexity obviously requires solutions that are tailored to the application domain.
 Hence, we do believe that our paper perfectly fits within the scope of NeurIPS.

-Regarding the request to further evaluate the method on unseen proteins and to compare it to existing pipelines: We refer the reviewer to the General Rebuttal, where those questions are addressed.
+Regarding the request to further evaluate the method on unseen proteins and to compare it to existing pipelines: We refer the reviewer to our top-level "General Rebuttal" comment, where those questions are addressed.

+### Comment to Area Chair

+Dear Area Chair,
+We are reaching out for a brief discussion on the score attributed to our submission by Reviewer zuH5, which is the lowest score we received for our manuscript.
+While the score in itself is not a problem, we think it could potentially be unfair if the reason behind the reviewer's grading was their opinion that our paper does not fall within the scope of NeurIPS (see their first comment).
+As we argue in our rebuttal, we strongly believe that our paper perfectly fits within the scope of NeurIPS.
+That being said, all the other comments from Reviewer zuH5 are constructive and have been properly addressed.
+Kind regards, the Authors

-## 2- Official Review of Paper4764 by Reviewer 9yDH
+## 2 - Official Review of Paper4764 by Reviewer 9yDH
 16 Jul 2021
 NeurIPS 2021 Conference Paper4764 Official ReviewReaders: Program Chairs, Paper4764 Senior Area Chairs, Paper4764 Area Chairs, Paper4764 Reviewers Submitted, Paper4764 Authors